 In any case, never give up!
 Probably the distance from your country and Italy, some difficulties in understanding and in translation, could complicate your search but this should not discourage you.

-If you are interested to start or to continue your genealogy research in Sant’Agata di Militello, or if you have questions regarding your family in Sant’Agata di Militello, just leave a message below, we will answer you by email
+If you want to discuss with other people interested in genealogy research in Sant’Agata di Militello, or if you have questions regarding your family in Sant’Agata di Militello, just leave a message below in the comment area